volume-em/empanada-napari-docs/docs/modules/_2d_seg.rst

 **Semantic Only:** Whether to skip panoptic postprocessing and return only a semantic segmentation.

+**Fill holes in segmentation:** If checked will fill holes in the segmentation label map.

 **Max objects per class:** The maximum number of objects that are allowed for any one of the classes being segmented by the model.